Who Actually Regulates U.S. Water Utilities?

 Federal Emergency Management Agency

-- Hazard mitigation funding
+- Hazard mitigation planning requirements

 U.S. Army Corps of Engineers

-USACE- Wetlands & waterway permits
+- Wetlands and waterway permits

 - Flood control infrastructure